Uninspiration

 Welcome to a rather deep, wide and spirited cancer blog

-This blog covers something I never thought I would land up writing about: my experiences as a person with cancer.
-Bone marrow cancer or myeloma.
+This blog covers something I never thought I’dland up writing about: my experiences as a person with cancer.
+A blood cancer called multiple myeloma.

-And it’s about the wider and deeper life-issues I come upon.
+And it’s about wider and deeper life-issues.
 Matters of spirit and matters of being alive.

 I also do podcasts – they’re here.
 I’m glad you’ve come.